kdoore/1335GitBook/transforms-for-region-logic.md

 Now is a good time to consider switching to 2-Dimensional arrays to store our modular design units.
 If we create our and store our shapes using a 2-Dimensional data-structure , then we can store higher-order relationships between our design units, such as 2-D color gradients.

-Example:  Declare and initialize a 2D array of PShapes `PShape[][] shapesMatrix = new PShape[10][10];`
+Example:  Declare and initialize a 2D array of 100 elements, to hold PShape objects.

+`PShape[][] shapesMatrix = new PShape[10][10];`

 ###Diagonal Color Gradients